codigocerto/TrilhaBackEndJR-JUN15/READMEE.md

 }
 ```

 If the request is to update the product name, it cannot be the same as one previously registered.
-If it already exists in the database, the API will return the error:
+If it already exists in the database, the API returns the message:

 ```json
 {